Kurt Zouma: 2024–2025: Loan to Al-Orobah and departure

 In June 2024, with a year left on his contract, Zouma was placed on the transfer list by West Ham.

 In August 2024, a proposed transfer to Shabab Al-Ahli in the United Arab Emirates collapsed after Zouma failed a medical.

 In June 2025, West Ham announced Zouma's departure from the club on 30 June at the end of his contract.
 He had made 103 appearances and scored six goals.

 CFR Cluj

 On 3 September 2025, Zouma signed for Romanian Liga I club CFR Cluj on a two-year contract with an option for a further two years.
+He departed the club in January 2026 after making four appearances in total.

+Al Wasl

+On 26 February 2026, Zouma signed for UAE Pro League club Al Wasl until the end of the season.

 International career

 Zouma is a France youth international having represented his nation at under-16 and under-17 level.
 He played with the under-17 team at the 2011 UEFA European Under-17 Championship and 2011 FIFA U-17 World Cup.
 Zouma has been the captain for the French under-21 team.
 He was part of the under-20 team that won the 2013 World Cup in Turkey.
 In the quarter-finals against Uzbekistan in Rize, he headed the last goal of a 4–0 victory.

 Senior France manager Didier Deschamps wanted to build a defence around Zouma and fellow youngster Raphaël Varane, and on 19 March 2015, he was called him up for the first time for friendlies against Brazil and Denmark.
 He made his debut in the latter match ten days later, a 2–0 win at his former club ground with Saint-Étienne, the Stade Geoffroy-Guichard, replacing Morgan Schneiderlin for the last eight minutes of the game.
 After his injury for Chelsea in February, Zouma missed France's hosting of UEFA Euro 2016.

 He returned to the squad in August 2017, replacing the injured Raphaël Varane for a World Cup qualifier against the Netherlands.
 He was put on standby for France's squad at the final tournament in Russia.
 Zouma earned his first France cap in over three years on 11 October 2018 as a substitute in a 2–2 friendly draw with Iceland, coming on as a substitute and winning the equalising penalty.

 On 11 June 2019, Zouma made his first start for the France senior team, played every minute of the match and scored his first senior international goal, in the 4–0 away win over Andorra in a UEFA Euro 2020 qualifying match.